ataniz/bitcoin-privacy-curriculum/2-measuring_privacy.md

 - K anonymity
   - What does 'inference' mean?
-    - TODO: add a question related to "heuristics" as a metod of inference
+    - TODO: add a question related to "heuristics" as a method of inference

     disclosure
     k anonymity